Illustratien/toolPhD/README.md

 ## Citing `toolPhD`

-To cite the methods in the package please use:
+To cite the methods in the package please use: Wang T (2023). toolPhD:

-Wang T.C(2023).ToolPhD: Accomplish your academic publication with ease and aesthetic..
+Pave your academic path with profession and aesthetic..
+R package version 0.1.0.

+    @Manual{,
+      title = {toolPhD: Pave your academic path with profession and aesthetic.}, author = {Tien-Cheng Wang},
+      year = {2023},
+      note = {R package version 0.1.0},
+    }

 <!-- # ```{r, echo = FALSE} -->
 <!-- # detach("package:toolPhD", unload=TRUE) -->